Arcane Mage DPS Guide for Maximum Damage

 Tier 1 Talented Abilities:

-- Otherwise, use Ice Floes whenever movement is demanded to continue casting Arcane Blast or Arcane Missiles while moving.
+- Use Ice Floes (if you took it) whenever movement is demanded to continue casting Arcane Blast or Arcane Missiles.

 Tier 5 Talented Abilities: